Sponsor and status

 Sponsor.
 Representative for New York's 11th congressional district.
 Democrat.

 Length: 2 pages

-This resolution was introduced on July 20, 2006, in a previous session of Congress, but was not enacted.
+This resolution was introduced on July 20, 2006, in a previous session of Congress, but it did not receive a vote.

 Jul 20, 2006